 The quantities in the Details column correspond approximately to the additional disk space required to store 90 days of historical details of count metrics.
-Add the value in the Disk column to the value in the Details column to get the total disk space required.
-For more information, see the article about data retention in the Portal.
+Add the

 Configure the Portal to make the most out of your hardware resources.

 Nexthink Engine